mdang/ansible/README.md

 In order to be able to SSH into our containers we'll set up some SSH keys for this application.
 The following command will generate both the public (id_rsa.pub) and private part (id_rsa) of the key.

-**Note** When prompted to enter the filename you can just hit enter.
-You can also leave the passphrase empty also when prompted as this is only for demo purposes.

 ```
 $ mkdir webapp && cd webapp
 $ ssh-keygen
 ```
+**Note** When prompted to enter the filename enter `ansible_rsa` to avoid overwriting any SSH keys you might already have set up.
+You can also leave the passphrase empty also when prompted as this is only for demo purposes.